Christinamawel/indecision/Log.md

 1:00 - 2:00 continued video at fast speed learning about functions then studied a new subject, nullables, in kotlin

 2:00 - 3:00 continued video at normal speed learning about classes in kotlin

+3:00 - 4:00 continue learning about object oriented programming in kotlin